Beatrice of Saone: Regent

 Joscelin was captured by troops of Zengi's son, Nur ad-Din, in early May 1150.
 He was taken to Aleppo where he was blinded.
-Beatrice sent new troops to the fortresses of the county to strengthen their defence, but both Nur ad-Din and the Seljuk Sultan of Rum, Mesud I, invaded the county.
+Beatrice sent new troops to the fortresses of the county to strengthen their defence, but both Nur ad-Din and the Seljuk sultan of Rum, Mesud I, invaded the county.
 Mesud persuaded the garrisons of Kesoun, Raban, Behesni and Marzban to surrender in return for a safe conduct to Turbessel, but he unsuccessfully besieged Turbessel before returned to Rum in June 1150.
 The Byzantine Emperor, Manuel I Komnenos, offered to pay an annual income to Beatrice and her children in return for the cession of the last fortresses of the county.

 Baldwin III of Jerusalem who had led reinforcements from Jerusalem to northern Syria realized that the Franks were unable to defend the territory and authorized Beatrice to sell the county.
 The transfer was completed in Baldwin III's presence in August 1150.
 Beatrice ceded Turbessel, Aintab, Ravendel, Bira and Samosata to the Byzantines.
 She provisionally retained Qa'lat ar-Rum, but only to grant it to Grigor III Pahlavuni, the catholicos (or head) of the Armenian Church in Cilicia.

 In exile

 Baldwin III put Beatrice and her family under her protection.
-Beatrice and her family settled in Saone.
+Beatrice and her children, Joscelin III and Agnes, settled in Saone.
 Her husband died in captivity in Aleppo in May 1159.